All Java applications depend on three things for their proper operation:

 In the event of problems launching an application, I suggest the following actions:

 First: Download the latest version of the application from this website, and re-install.

---- For Mac users, just drag it into the application folder after mounting the disk image, to replace the existing copy.
+--- For Mac users, just drag the appropriate files to replace the existing one(s).

 --- For Windows users, run the installer which has been downloaded.

 Next: if this does not enable the application to start up, you can determine whether or not you have a working Java system as follows:

 --- Download the "zipped jar file" version (this is mainly intended for Linux users).